wpumacay/wilbert-pumacay-graficos-2017-2/README.md

 * GLUT
 * GLU
 * GLEW -> need to be installed, wip: adding git submodule
+* GLFW -> included as a submodule, just clone with --recursive
 * GLM -> included as a submodule, just clone with --recursive

+## Support :

+Tested in :

+* OSX -> macbookair ( thanks xavier for letting me use your laptop :D )
+* Linux-Ubuntu

 ## Cloning it :